qgis/QGIS-Documentation/docs/server_manual/containerized_deployement.rst

 Simple docker images
 ====================

-Dockerfile samples and build instructions are available on `OSLANDIA docker-qgis repository
+Dockerfile samples and build instructions are available on the `OSLANDIA docker-qgis repository
 <https://gitlab.com/Oslandia/qgis/docker-qgis/-/tree/master/qgis-exec>`_.

 Download or clone the repository then, in the retrieved directory, build the image with: